rpoleski/MulensModel/developers_board.md

     * add u(a) function: u = np.sqrt(2A/np.sqrt(A^2-1.) - 2.)
     * utils.py:57 - code produces 2 warnings, should produce just one; use masking
     * documentation - use ITALICS
+    * uses masks there if warnings and apply None etc. - check examples after change!
   * MulensObjects submodule:
   * Plotting:
     * for plotting functions option to pass pyplot.Axis and pyplot.Figure instances and call e.g. Axis.scatter() instead of pyplot.scatter(); for a simple example see [here](https://github.com/rpoleski/K2-CPM/blob/master/source/K2CPM/plot_utils.py)